vana-com/vana-smart-contracts/README.md

 `OWNER_ADDRESS`: The Ethereum address that will be set as the owner of the deployed contracts.
 This address will have special privileges in the contracts.
 (E.g. **0x853407D0C625Ce7E43C0a2596fBc470C3a6f8305**)

+<a id="env-truested_forwarder_address"></a>
+`TRESTED_FORWARDER_ADDRESS`: The address of the trusted forwarder contract.
+This contract is used for gasless transactions.
+(E.g. **0x853407D0C625Ce7E43C0a2596fBc470C3a6f8305**).
+Read [gelato documentation](https://docs.gelato.network/web3-services/relay/supported-networks#new-deployments-oct-2024) for more details.
+The integration with gelato is optional, you can set this parameter to 0x0000000000000000000000000000000000000000 if you don't want to use it.

 `DLP_NAME`: The name of your Data Liquidity Pool.
 Choose a descriptive name for your DLP.
 (E.g. **CookieDLP**)

 Here’s an improved version of your README part for better clarity and professionalism: